 1. Carotid artery Disease

-Carotid artery disease is common and is usually seen when the carotid arteries in the neck region becomes narrow and stiff due to plaque formation.
+Carotid artery disease is common and is usually seen when the carotid arteries in the neck region become narrow and stiff due to plaque formation.
 A stroke occurs in two situations:

-- When there is obstruction of blood flow to the brain
+- When there is an obstruction of blood flow to the brain

-- When bits of plaques and clots breaks off and flow to the brain
+- When bits of plaques and clots break off and flow to the brain

 2. Peripheral Arterial Disease

-Peripheral arterial disease mainly occurs when the peripheral arteries in your legs become too narrow or obstructed and limit the blood circulation to the legs.
-Pain is usually reported during peripheral artery disease, when left untreated.
-Stroke and heart attacks are also reported in severe cases of peripheral arterial disease.
+The peripheral arterial disease mainly occurs when the peripheral arteries in your legs become too narrow or obstructed and limit the blood circulation to the legs.
+Pain is usually reported during peripheral artery disease when left untreated.
+Stroke and heart attacks are also reported in severe cases of the peripheral arterial disease.

-You may also experience difficulty in walking and resting pain in foot while sleeping.
-The common complications associated with peripheral arterial disease, if left untreated includes: Foot pain, non-healing sores, infection in toes and in severe cases it can lead to limb loss.
+You may also experience difficulty in walking and resting pain in the foot while sleeping.
+The common complications associated with peripheral arterial disease, if left untreated include Foot pain, non-healing sores, infection in toes and in severe cases it can lead to limb loss.

 3. Abdominal Aortic Aneurysm (AAA)

 An abdominal aortic aneurysm is seen when the wall of the aorta becomes weak and starts bulging.
 Abdominal aortic aneurysm continues to enlarge as the time progresses and eventually rupture if left untreated.
 Rupture of abdominal aortic aneurysm leads to severe internal bleeding and may lead to death in severe cases.